Rodrigo Jordan: Mountaineering and expeditions

 In January 2008, he participated in the National Geographic Society and the New York's Explorer Club expedition to Antarctica.
 During six weeks, they explored on kayaks the west part of the Antarctic Peninsula to record and evaluate the effects of climate change in that continent.
 That same year, he led an expedition that included kayak and hiking to Greenland, also meant to record the effects of climate change on the north ice.

 In May 2012, to celebrate the 20 years of the first South-American ascent to Everest, he led an expedition with young climbers on the normal route through Nepal.
 This would be his second time on the summit of Everest.
 This time, the expedition successfully took 18 climbers to the summit.

 The following year, in February, he reembarked on the yacht Pelagic Australis for a month long international expedition of Antarctic mountain climbing, led by Stephen Venables and Skip Novak.
 He climbed Mount Scott and Mount Agamemnon.

 In September 2014, again under the command of Stephen Venables and Skip Novak, he went on an expedition to South Georgia Islands, where he made the first ascent to the three summits of the Trident, discovered by Ernest Shackleton 98 years before.
 The American Alpine Journal published an article of that expedition the following year.

 In 2016, he led a sixth expedition to Everest, this time on the north face, through Tibet.
-On this opportunity, he accomplished his third Everest ascent, and became the only westerner to have climbed the three faces of Everest.
+On this opportunity, he accomplished his third Everest ascent, and became the only person to have climbed the three faces of Everest.

 Distinctions

 Throughout his entire career, he has received many awards and distinctions.

 In 1995, Time named him one of the leaders of the next millennium.
-He has been a member of the Royal Geographic Society of the United Kingdom, and vice president of the International Union of Alpinist Associations (UIAA).
+He has been a member of the Royal Geographical Society of the United Kingdom, and vice president of the International Union of Alpinist Associations (UIAA).
 For his work giving back to the community in a creative and significant manner, he was selected as an “Endeavor Entrepreneur” in the United States.

 Between 2000 and 2008, he was invited by the Rolex Awards for Enterprise as a member of the jury to award the Rolex Prize for Spirit of Enterprise.

 In September 2004, he was honored by the Ministry of Education of the Chilean Government with the Orden al Mérito Docente y Cultural Gabriela Mistral with a knighthood – distinction that is awarded to national or foreign people that have made a great service to benefit education, culture and the praising of the service of teaching.

 In 2008, he was honored by the Center of Geographical Education Gilbert Grosvenor of the Texas State University with the Gilbert M. Grosvenor (president of the Director's board of National Geographic) medal.
 This was the first time this award, given to whom stand out for their contributions to the education of geography, was given to a non-American citizen.

 The Asociación Nacional de Avisadores awarded him the ANDA prize 2010, in recognition of his important contributions to the development of communications.